 If you need a replacement key or remote in Ross on Wye, or Forest of Dean area then ask us for or quote.
 Now matter where you in the country an independent auto locksmith will normally be significantly cheaper than a main dealer.

-This key is for a Ford Transit.
+The key below is for a Ford Transit.
 Somebody wanted to separate the metal blade from the plastic head (because it was loose and spinning) so decided to hacksaw it off.

-Unfortunately this meant they cut the glass transponder chip in half.
+Unfortunately in doing so they cut the glass transponder chip in half.
 Without the correct chip the vehicle is immobilised and won’t start.

 This Seat vehicle was opened by us after the previous company failed.
 They’d tried bending the door open and shoving a bit of metal down the side of the door.
 If you want your door damaged, that’s the way to do it.
 If you want the job doing properly and without damage call an auto-locksmith.
 There are several working in the area, including ourselves.